collinag/Movie-Rating-Recommendation-Prediction/README.md

 compared with models built by others.

 # Model Building
-Our first model created will be a matrix factorization model.
+The first model created will be a matrix factorization model.
 This model is created by reading in data and splitting it between 80% training data and 20% testing data.
 Next, the training data is used to create a large sparse matrix by transforming the raw data to a
 COO matrix to a CSR matrix and finally to a dense matrix.
 We then perform the matrix factorization and multiply the two